Green-Software-Foundation/if-docs/docs/users/how-to-import-plugins.md

 Other plugins are hosted externally to the IF.
 Anyone can build a plugin and provide it as an npm package or a public code repository (such as Github) and share it using our [Explorer](https://explorer.if.greensoftware.foundation).

-These external plugins are loaded into IF by installing locally and initializing in a manifest.
+These external plugins are loaded into IF by installing locally and initializing in an IMP.

 First, install the plugin by providing the path to the repository to `npm install` as follows: